sarphiv/sprinkle/README.md

 The error, log, and output files can also be found in a hidden directory called `.sprinkle` in your project directory.

+## How do I connect to DTU's HPC cluster?
+Use `ssh` or `ThinLinc` to connect to DTU's HPC cluster.
+Contact [HPC support](https://www.hpc.dtu.dk/) for more information.

 ## How do I enable developer mode for sprinkle?
 Add a file called `DEVELOPER-MODE` to `~/sprinkle/tmp/`.